andrewreese16/book-review/README.md

 ## Future Plans
 - Add the reCAPTCHA feature to ensure only humans are creating accounts
 - Add the feature to allow users to follow each other
-- Possibly turn into a mobile app
+- Possibly turn into a mobile downloadable app

 ## Installation
    To set up the Book Review App locally, follow these steps: